 Supportive Services Specialist

-Our Los Angeles team is hiring a passionate, resilient, and social justice-minded Supportive Services Specialist (internally known as Community Health Worker) to assist our program participants in navigating barriers around mental health, education, housing, and legal issues.
-The Supportive Services Specialist will work closely with the program participants to provide connections to direct services, education about the health and social service system, advocacy and care coordination.
-You may be the ideal candidate if you have lived experience of incarceration or involvement in the justice system and are deeply committed to connecting underserved individuals with the support and resources needed to become self-sufficient and successful.
+Our San Jose team is hiring a passionate, resilient, and social justice-minded Supportive Services Specialist to assist our program participants in navigating barriers around employment such as education, housing, and legal issues.
+The Supportive Services Specialist will work closely with the program participants to provide connections to direct services to support the long term stability and success of each individual.

 Who We Are